hjhart/exploring_backbone/README.md

 * node.js                  [setup](https://github.com/joyent/node/wiki/Installation)
 * npm package management   [setup](http://npmjs.org/)
 * coffeescript             [setup](http://jashkenas.github.com/coffee-script/#installation)
+* oh, and ruby.

 ## Setup directory

 	git clone https://hjhart@github.com/hjhart/sinatra-coffee-script-template.git
 	cd sinatra-coffee-script-template

 Copy the `.rvmrc.example` file to `.rvmrc`.

-Change the environment variable if you don't want to work with ruby-1.9.2.
+Change the gemset to the name of your project name (or whatever else you want it to be) Change the environment variable if you don't want to work with ruby-1.9.2.

+	source .rvmrc

-	source .rvmrc # when prompted to trust the file, say yes.
-This will install everything needed.
+When prompted to trust the file, say yes.
+This will create the gemset and run bundler.
+This actually takes a while for therubyracer to install.

 ## Where do my coffeescript files go?